How to Create Easter Crochet Designs That Truly Match Your Decor

 15. Crochet Basket Fillers

-These are the quietest patterns — and arguably the most important.
+These are the patterns that don’t shout – and, really, are the most vital.

 - simple shapes